Trans rapist Isla Bryson will not be imprisoned at all-female jail – Sturgeon

 The Scottish First Minister addressed the issue as the row continued over where Isla Bryson, 31, from Clydebank, should be imprisoned after being found guilty of two rapes carried out when she was a man.

-It had previously been understood that Bryson was being held at Cornton Vale women’s prison outside Stirling while awaiting sentencing.

-But during First Minister’s Questions at Holyrood on Thursday, Ms Sturgeon was clear Bryson would not be imprisoned there.
+Speaking during First Minister’s Questions at Holyrood on Thursday, Ms Sturgeon confirmed a risk assessment is being carried out by the Scottish Prison Service, but she stressed Bryson will not be housed at Cornton Vale women’s prison near Stirling.

 She said: “It would not be appropriate for me, in respect of any prisoner, to give details of where they are being incarcerated.